 The offense did not involve an insured depository institution or insured credit union.

-A conviction or program entry of record based on the writing of a “bad" or insufficient funds check(s) shall be considered a de minimis offense under this provision even if it involved an insured depository institution or insured credit union if the following applies:
+Convictions or program entries of record based on the writing of "bad" or insufficient funds check(s) shall be considered a de minimis offense under this provision and will not be considered as having involved an insured depository institution if the following applies:

 D. Evaluation of Section 19 Applications

-(3) The position to be held or the level of participation by the person at an insured institution;
+(4) The position to be held or the level of participation by the person at an insured institution;

-(4) The amount of influence and control the person will be able to exercise over the management or affairs of an insured institution;
+(5) The amount of influence and control the person will be able to exercise over the management or affairs of an insured institution;

-(5) The ability of management of the insured institution to supervise and control the person's activities;
+(6) The ability of management of the insured institution to supervise and control the person's activities;

+The foregoing criteria will also be applied by the FDIC to determine whether the interests of justice are served in seeking an exception in the appropriate court when an application is made to terminate the ten-year ban under 12 U.S.C.
+1829(a)(2) for certain Federal offenses, prior to its expiration date.
 Some applications can be approved without an extensive review because the person will not be in a position to constitute any substantial risk to the safety and soundness of the insured institution.
-Persons who will occupy clerical, maintenance, service or purely administrative positions, generally fall into this category.
+Persons who will occupy clerical, maintenance, service, or purely administrative positions, generally fall into this category.
 A more detailed analysis will be performed in the case of persons who will be in a position to influence or control the management or affairs of the insured institution.
-Approval orders will be subject to the condition that the person shall be covered by a fidelity bond to the same extent as others in similar positions.
-In cases in which a waiver of the institution filing requirement has been granted to an individual, approval of the application will be conditioned upon that person disclosing the presence of the conviction to all insured institutions in the affairs of which he or she wishes to participate.
-When deemed appropriate, approval orders may also be subject to the condition that the prior consent of the FDIC will be required for any proposed significant changes in the person's duties and/or responsibilities.
-Such proposed changes may, in the discretion of the Regional Director, require a new application.
-In situations in which an approval has been granted for a person to participate in the affairs of a particular insured institution and subsequently seeks to participate at another insured institution, approval does not automatically follow.
-In such cases, another application must be submitted.
+All approvals and orders will be subject to the condition that the person shall be covered by a fidelity bond to the same extent as others in similar positions.
+In cases in which a waiver of the institution filing requirement has been granted to an individual, approval of the application will also be conditioned upon that person disclosing the presence of the conviction(s) or program entry(ies) to all insured institutions in the affairs of which he or she wishes to participate.
+When deemed appropriate, bank sponsored applications are to allow the person to work in a specific job at a specific bank and may also be subject to the condition that the prior consent of the FDIC will be required for any proposed significant changes in the person's duties and/or responsibilities.
+In the case of bank applications such proposed changes may, in the discretion of the Regional Director, require a new application.
+In situations in which an approval has been granted for a person to participate in the affairs of a particular insured institution and who subsequently seeks to participate at another insured depository institution, another application must be submitted.